Archer Pull-up

 Variations:

-- Ring Archer Pull-Up: Perform the Archer Pull-Up using gymnastics rings, adding instability and requiring greater stabilization.
+- Ring Archer Pull-up: Performing the archer pull-up using gymnastics rings, adding the need for greater stabilization.

 Breathing Technique: